In the neighbourhood: Bertrange

 For grocery shopping, Bertrange residents are a hop, skip and jump (well a few kilometres) from both the Belle Etoile and City Concorde shopping centres.
 The former is home to Cactus (and a Cactus Hobbi) plus all the main high street stores, the latter has the high-end boutiques and a super-sized Cora.
 There's also a Delhaize supermarket at the Helfent end of Bertrange.

-Near or in the Bourmicht business area you’ll find a Lidl (with possibly the friendliest supermarket staff in Luxembourg), DIY store Hornbach, and discount store Trafic.
+In the Bourmicht business area you’ll find a Lidl (with possibly the friendliest supermarket staff in Luxembourg), DIY store Hornbach, and discount store Trafic.
 Am Wenkel in the village sells gifts and cards, plus those all important lottery tickets.

 In the village itself, nicely pedestrianised (although with no road markings, right of way is difficult to gauge for drivers), you’ll find a pharmacy, a post office and an opticians.
 There’s also a vets at 9 rue de Leudelange, which offers emergency, out-of-hours appointments.
-Nearby is clothing shop The Corners, and florist Petra.
+Nearby is florist Petra.
 Wedding dresses and formalwear, or if you need alterations, can be done at Ma Robe – Ma Retouche, whilst nearby Nuvola Baby sells some snazzy but pricey babywear.
 At the Helfent end of Bertrange there a few clothes shops like C&A, a HiFi, selling white and electric goods including a good stock of tablets, PCs and mobile phones.

 Back in central Bertrange, you'll find Niessen butchers hang their cuts for longer, for a stronger taste.
 They can also cater for small or large events.
 The patisserie Strasser-Nothum has fresh bread and a selection of cakes and pastries.

-There’s a Ketterthill for blood tests and Covid tests at 5 rue des Champs, and for cracked windscreens you can head to Autoglas, who can liaise with your insurance provider.
+There’s a Ketterthill for blood tests at 5 rue des Champs, and for cracked windscreens you can head to Autoglas, who can liaise with your insurance provider.
 Praised by reviewers for its good customers service, DIL can repair your mobile phone or device, from cracked screens to loose connections.

 Schools & Creches